ChibiOS/ChibiOS/testhal/STM32/STM32L4xx/IRQ_STORM/readme.txt

 ** TARGET **

-The demo runs on an STMicroelectronics STM32L4-Nucleo board.
+The demo runs on an STM32 Nucleo64-L476RG board.

 ** The Demo **